scilus/nf-neuro/docs/PROTOTYPING.md

 ## Basic prototype pipeline creation

-To create a prototype pipeline (for personal use or testing), you need first to create a few files, that you can keep empty for now :
+To create a prototype pipeline (for personal use or testing), you need first to create a few empty files in your project's directory at the root :

 ```
 nextflow.config